Easy Refrigerator Dill Pickles (No Canning)

 Instructions

-3. Drop 2 cloves of garlic and 2 sprigs of dill into each jar.
-Add the cucumber spears, packing tightly.
+• Drop 2 sprigs of dill into each jar.
+Divide minced garlic between the two jars, then add the cucumber spears, packing tightly.

 Notes